lud0matic/lud0matic/README.md

 <br>
 <br>

-Mostly of the time I'm doing this
+Most of the time I'm doing this

 ![Alt text](assets/images/camera.gif)